Skip to main content

 Abstract

-John Thomas Scharf (1843–1898) was a United States historian and author.
+John Thomas Scharf (1843–1898) was a United States historian, author, and Confederate soldier.
 The collection consists of his original documents as well as those of other historians, including Henry B. Dawson and Thompson Westcott.
 The materials span in date from 1750-1947.

 Dates: 1750-1947